Auties00/NamedParameters/README.md

 sayHello(name="Alessandro",surname="Autiero");
 ```

-Considering that, according to the JLS, assignments can be legally used as arguments if an identifier matching the left side of the assignment exists,
+According to the JLS, assignments can be legally used as arguments.
+Here are some examples:
-an argument is considered named only if said identifier cannot be resolved in the invocation's scope.
-This is done to preserve backwards compatibility and, for these reason, such calls are considered simply as positional arguments that contain an assignment.
-In short the parameter "name" in the snippet below is not considered a named parameter in any of the example scenarios.
 ```java
 var name = "Mario";
 sayHello(name="Alessandro",surname="Autiero"); // name is not a named parameter as variable name exists